Your child is unique.

 the Watkinson difference is a simple matter.
 We are pleased to invite you to one of our many Open Houses

-—a chance for prospective families to visit our historic campus, meet with members of our faculty, and learn more about what our unique and exceptional programs can offer your child.
+— a chance for prospective families to visit our historic campus, meet with members of our faculty, and learn more about what our unique and exceptional programs can offer your child.
+Several are during the school day so you can visit us and see us in action.
 Of course, we offer day visits for students, and parent interviews can be scheduled any time.
 You are also more than welcome to come attend a sporting event, play, concert, or lecture.